plone/training/voltohandson/introtoblocks.rst

 Block view component props
 --------------------------

-The view component of a block receives these props from the Blocks Engine:
+The view component of a block receives these props (properties) from the Blocks Engine:

   - id - the unique ID for the current block
   - properties - the current content